CodeSpaceHQ/AppliedAlgorithms/.github/CONTRIBUTING.md

 If you are a contributor to this repository it is your responsibility to make sure all issues are properly labeled.

 We use the following,
-- Green: For a coding problem or solution related issue.
+- `coding problem`: For a coding problem or solution related issue.
+- `discussion`: For any discussion about the project/repository.
-- Pink: For a discussion.
+- `guide`: For assigning and discussing the guide for a certain problem.
+- `call for submission`: For determining whose solution goes into the repository, with a written up guide.

 ## Code of Conduct
 Don't be rude to anyone.